 From: East Lansing, MI, USA

-The Woolies started life in 1964 and haled from East Lansing, MI, but played mostly in and around the Detroit area.
-Original members included front man Stormy Rice (lead vocals), brothers "Boogie" Bob Baldori (keyboards, harmonica) and Jeff Baldori (guitar), Ron English (bass) and Bee Metros (drums).
+The Woolies started life in 1964 and hailed from East Lansing, MI, but played mostly in and around the Detroit area.
+Original members included frontman Stormy Rice (lead vocals), brothers "Boogie" Bob (keyboards, harmonica) and Jeff Baldori (guitar), Ron English (bass) and Bee Metros (drums).

 Artist information sources include: The book, 'Fuzz, Acid, and Flowers Revisited' by Vernon Joynson.

 (Original 45 Label: Dunhill 45-D-4052, B - November, 1966)

 This compilation CD contains the following songs by this artist that are played on TWOS: